alchemyplatform/account-kit-expo-quickstart/README.md

 EXPO_PUBLIC_API_KEY="Your account kit public api key"
 ```

-You can now run the app using `expo start` or `expo run:ios` or `expo run:android` to run the app on your device, based on your platform of choice.
+You can now run the app using `npx expo run:ios` or `npx expo run:android` to run the app on your device, based on your platform of choice.

 ## What's next? 🤔